MrQR-me/docs/Submission.md

 {: .text-purple-000 }
 {: .no_toc }

-Individual Form submissions can be viewed in **MrQR**{: .text-purple-000 } in the Form View page of the Site where the Asset was created.
-You can also export all data submitted by all **MrQR**{: .text-purple-000 } Users from this Page.
+Individual Form submissions can be viewed in **MrQR**{: .text-purple-000 } in the Form View page of the Site where the asset was created.
+You can also export all data submitted by all **MrQR**{: .text-purple-000 } Users from this page.

 Select the Register menu > `View` the required register > `View` the item > `View` the form > `View` the submission or select <button class="button button1">EXPORT</button> to export all Form submissions.